 Luxury Vinyl Plank flooring, or LVP, demonstrates the amazing copycat abilities of vinyl.
 Five times thicker than traditional vinyl, LVP uses multiple layers to create a vinyl plank that mimics hardwood.

-This low-cost option—running about $2 to $4 a square foot—is easy to install and maintain, and it's virtually waterproof, making the ideal choice for a budget-conscious homeowner who doesn't want to deal with refinishing or glazing their kitchen floor.
+This low-cost option—running $4 to $7 a square foot—is easy to install and maintain.
+Not only that, but it's virtually waterproof, making it the ideal choice for a budget-conscious homeowner who doesn't want to deal with refinishing or glazing their kitchen floor.

 However, like vinyl flooring, it's not the most eco-friendly option, nor does it look 100% like real hardwood floors.

 Natural stone flooring is an excellent flooring option if you're looking to bring a unique look to your space.
 The most popular natural stones for flooring are travertine, slate, and limestone.
 Each stone tile is one-of-a-kind, and it's an eco-friendly flooring option, especially if the stone is purchased locally.
-Natural stone flooring can cost anywhere from $2-$15 a square foot.
+Natural stone flooring can cost anywhere from $9–$32 a square foot for installation.

 For an eco-friendly option, consider bamboo flooring.
 Bamboo, like hardwood, can give your kitchen that classic wood look, but in a much more sustainable way.
-Bamboo can be repeatedly harvested every 5-6 years, while hardwoods take at least 20 years to regrow and regenerate.
+Bamboo can be repeatedly harvested about every four years, while hardwoods take at least eight times as long to regrow and regenerate.

-Bamboo is easy to maintain and doesn't cost any more than traditional hardwood flooring, costing the average buyer about $2 to $8 per square foot.
+Bamboo is easy to maintain and doesn't cost too much more than traditional hardwood flooring, costing the average buyer about $5 to $15 per square foot.